sushantkapare-dev/AWS_Devops_Zero_to_Hero/Docker/Q set1.md

 3. **Versioned**: Docker images can have multiple versions, identified by tags.
 Tags provide a way to label and manage different versions or variants of the same image.

-4. **Reproducible**: Docker images are designed to be reproducible, ensuring that you can create the same image with the same configuration and code on different systems.

-5. **Base Images**: Images can be based on other images.
+4. **Base Images**: Images can be based on other images.
 Many images are built on top of base images, which provide a common foundation (e.g., official Linux distributions) for building custom applications.

-6. **Dockerfile**: Docker images are typically created from a Dockerfile, which is a text file that contains a series of instructions for building the image.
-These instructions include copying files, installing software, and setting environment variables.

 **Docker Image Registries:**